ManOnDaMoon/omeka-s-module-RestrictedSites/README.md

 ## Contributing

 Contributions are welcome.
-The module is in early development stage and could do with more advanced usage and testing.
+Please use Issues and Pull Requests workflows to contribute.

 ## Links